mohzy83/NppMarkdownPanel/README.md

 ### Settings

-To open the settings for this plugin: Plugins -> NppMarkdownPanel -> Edit Settings
+To open the settings for this plugin: Plugins -> Markdown Panel -> Settings

 ![open-settings](help/open-settings.png)